 ARTICLE XII.
 MISCELLANEOUS

 Section 1.
 Inspection of Books and Records.
-In accordance with Section 6334 of the California Nonprofit Corporation Law, every director shall have an absolute right at any reasonable time to inspect all books, records, documents and minutes of the Corporation and the physical properties owned by the Corporation.
-The right of inspection by a director includes the right to make extracts and copies of documents.
+In accordance with Section 6334 of the California Nonprofit Corporation Law, every Director shall have an absolute right at any reasonable time to inspect all books, records, documents and minutes of the Corporation and the physical properties owned by the Corporation.
+The right of inspection by a Director includes the right to make extracts and copies of documents.

 Section 2.
 Corporate Seal.
 The Corporation need not have a corporate seal.
-However, the Board of Directors may adopt, use, and, at will, alter a corporate seal which shall be affixed to all corporate instruments, but failure to affix such shall not affect the validity of any instrument.
+However, the Board may adopt, use, and, at will, alter a corporate seal which shall be affixed to all corporate instruments, but failure to affix such shall not affect the validity of any instrument.

 Section 3.
 Fiscal Year.
-The fiscal year of the corporation shall be the twelve-month period ending on December 31, or such other period as may be designated by the Board of Directors.
+The fiscal year of the corporation shall be the twelve-month period ending on December 31, or such other period as may be designated by the Board.

 Section 4.
 Adoption, Amendment or Repeal of Bylaws.
-These Bylaws shall be effective upon the adoption thereof by a majority of the directors and certification of the adoption by the Board of Directors.
-Subject to limitations contained in the Articles of Incorporation and to any provisions of law applicable to amendment of Bylaws of nonprofit corporations, these Bylaws, or any of them, may be amended or repealed and new Bylaws adopted by the vote or written consent of a super majority (2/3) of the members of the Board of Directors present at a meeting called for that purpose.
+These Bylaws shall be effective upon the adoption thereof by a majority of the Directors and certification of the adoption by the Board of Directors.
+Subject to limitations contained in the Articles of Incorporation and to any provisions of law applicable to amendment of Bylaws of nonprofit corporations, these Bylaws, or any of them, may be amended or repealed and new Bylaws adopted by the vote or written consent of a super majority (2/3) of the members of the Board present at a meeting called for that purpose.

 Section 5.
 Construction and Definitions.
 Unless the context requires otherwise or a term is specifically defined herein, the general provisions, rules of construction, and definitions in the California Nonprofit Corporation Law shall govern the construction of these Bylaws.
 Without limiting the generality of the foregoing, the masculine gender includes the feminine and neuter, and singular number includes the plural and the plural number includes the singular.